 Why you’ll love this recipe

 - Nutritional yeast.
-Adds a savory and slightly tangy flavor.
+Adds a complex, savory flavor.

 - Spices and seasonings.
-Spices like garlic powder, onion powder, paprika, and other seasonings are used to enhance savory flavors.
+I used garlic powder, onion powder, paprika, salt, and black pepper.

 - Liquid smoke (optional).
-I like to add liquid smoke for a smoky flavor, mimicking the taste of traditional smoked meats.
+I like to add liquid smoke for a smoky flavor, mimicking the taste of smoked meat.

 How to make seitan